Student Media and Agencies

 At least four times a year, JMC students, faculty, friends and alumni gather for special events:

-- The Gutenberg Dinner, conducted during Homecoming Weekend each fall to honor the distinguished professional achievements of selected alumni.
+- The Gutenberg Celebration, conducted during Homecoming Weekend each fall to honor the distinguished professional achievements of selected alumni.

 - A formal ceremony each spring for the induction of new Kappa Tau Alpha scholars and an Abilene honorary member into the journalism honor society.